 Owatonna Wastewater Treatment

 Special Notes for RV Campers: The park has gravel spurs.
 Spur length ranges from 35' to 55'.
-The main campground is not accessible to RVs in the winter and early spring.

 Best time to contact the park: